 The Embroidered Digital Commons is a collective close-reading and close-stitching of a text written by Raqs Media Collective called 'A Concise Lexicon of / for the Digital Commons' (2003).
 The full lexicon is an A-Z of the relationship between social, digital and material space.
 The lexicon weaves together an evolving metaphorical language of common ownership, use and access across digital platforms.
 The commons has become synonymous with digital media through the discourse of free and open source software, shared production of knowledge, open access, and creative commons.
 The digital commons is a response to the inherent 'copy n paste' reproducability of digital codes, scripts, and files and the cultural forms they support.

-This website is still in progress, and is updated weekly during January - February 2017.
+This website is regularly updated with new patches as they are completed.
 The website brings together embroideries by over 1,000 people stitching over 4,500 words, so please be patient.
 We aim to credit all the stitchers and facilitators, but it will take time.

 If you would like to contribute to the project, please join the Embroidered Digital Commons Facebook group or email elecarpenter at gmail.com

 Raqs Media Collective (2003) A Concise Lexicon of/for the Digital Commons, In: Sarai Reader 03 Shaping Technologies, ed Monica Narula, Shuddhabrata Sengupta, Jeebesh Bagchi, Ravi Vasudevan, Ravi Sundaram, Geert Lovink.
 Sarai-CDS Delhi / WAAG Amesterdam.
 2003. p357-365